Starwort/computer-science/_preprocess/Paper_2/section_2/chapter_1/programming_techniques_ESQs.md

       Example:

       ```py
-      print("A random number is: 4")  # chosen by dice roll, guaranteed to be random
+      print("A random number is: 4")  # chosen by fair dice roll. guaranteed to be random.
       print("This is a second line of code")
       print("Is this a good enough example yet?")
       ```